What is change management?

-When possible, RFCs can be generated in direct response to an indicated need for a change based on IT operations-derived data feedback.
-This reduces the need for emergency changes by proactively identifying risk and then addressing that risk, using as high of a ratio of pre-modelled standard changes as possible.
+When possible, RFCs can be automatically generated in direct response to an indicated need for a change based on IT operations-derived data feedback.
+Autogenerated RFCs can then be incorporated into the proposed change/feature portfolio.
+Automated RCFc reduces the need for emergency changes because they proactively identify risk and then aim to address that risk, preferably by hewing as closely to pre-modeled standard changes as possible.

-Per ITIL 4, CAB meetings should be based to address special circumstances rather than on a pre-set cadence as standard procedure.
-A change manager can often be enough to evaluate the given risk or impact of a change when their judgement is supplemented by AI-powered analytics.
+Per ITIL 4, CAB meetings should be called to address special circumstances rather than scheduled on a pre-set cadence or as part of standard change procedure.
+A single change manager role can often be enough to evaluate the given risk or impact of a change when their judgment is supplemented by AI-powered analytics.
 Standard changes can be evaluated mostly or wholly through an automated process, preventing a backlog of considerations while greatly reducing latency.
 Normal changes requiring formal approval can become the basis of a new standard change model, or they can help update existing standard change models to fit a broader scope.

-A primary goal of ITIL 4's agility-focused change enablement framework is to reduce the role of change authorizations to the extent possible.
-Modeling changes allows authorization to be instantaneous, and utilizing analytics to evaluate change risks can make human-guided normal change authorization less cumbersome and less research-intensive.
+A primary goal of ITIL 4’s agility-focused change enablement framework is to reduce the presence of change authorizations to the extent possible.
+Modeling changes allows authorization to be instantaneous, in most instances, and utilizing analytics to evaluate change risks can make human-guided normal change authorization less cumbersome and less research-intensive.

-Change scheduling and build authorization can be dramatically streamlined through the use of change analytics, up to the point of nearly-complete automation.
+Change scheduling and build authorization can be dramatically streamlined through the use of change analytics, up to the point of nearly complete automation.
 Manual scheduling and change build planning should be reduced to the extent possible.
-Again, modelling changes can eliminate the role of uncertainty by isolating changes that require special attention from those that can be rapidly planned and built into a future release deployment.
+Again, modeling changes can eliminate the role of uncertainty by isolating changes that require special attention from those that can be rapidly planned and built into a future release deployment.

 Thanks to Release Management tools, change deployment and integration have been largely automated for many enterprises.
-Once more, "normal" low risk changes should be the rule, meaning that most changes shouldn't require manual deployment or integration.
-Those that require attention can be monitored post-deployment, reducing the need for direct human supervision for a small subset of changes.
+“Normal” low-risk changes should be prioritized, meaning that most changes shouldn’t require manual deployment or integration.
+Those that require attention can be monitored post-deployment, reducing the need for direct human supervision for a small subset of risky changes.

-The importance of comprehensive change closures for reducing unanticipated problems and disruptions should not be overlooked, but this maxim does not mean that IT organizations need to introduce cumbersome manual review processes to make sure each change is stable and is accurately reflected in the needed documentation.
+The importance of comprehensive change closures should not be overlooked.
+They have been shown to effectively reduce unanticipated problems and disruptions.
+However, this maxim does not mean that IT organizations need to introduce cumbersome manual review processes to make sure each change is stable and is accurately reflected in the needed documentation.

-Change closures are one of the change management process steps most ripe for automation, even in smaller organizations.
-Automated testing and review performs a "quality assurance" role, while automated CMDB updates and other change closure tasks reduce the need for manual change closure.
-This ensures more-complete records and reduces the risk that organizational mistakes can affect the accuracy of CMDB data and other major systems of record.
+Change closures are one of the change management processes steps most ripe for automation, even in smaller organizations.
+Automated testing and review perform a “quality assurance” role, while automated CMDB updates and other change closure tasks reduce the need for manual change closure.
+These practices ensure more complete records and reduce the risk that organizational mistakes can affect the integrity of CMDB data and other major systems of record.

 Adding AI and ML models further enhances IT capabilities by automatically uncovering patterns in data the human eye might not be able to see, such as change risk factors or the likelihood a given change is to produce a disruptive effect upon performance.

 These functionalities illustrate the vital role technology has in helping us manage the technology we create and modify on a daily basis.
-While change automation is not inherently necessary to modern change management practices, automation's use is considered a best practice in a world where velocity may be measured in milliseconds, not months.
+While change automation is not inherently necessary to modern change management practices, ITIL guidelines consider it a best practice, one that’s vital in a world where velocity may be measured in milliseconds, not months.